-We spend $5 trillion per year on employee turnover and $200 billion per year on the phenomena of presenteeism, where employees show up to work but we see losses in productivity lost to stress, dealing with personal issues at work, absenteeism, and just general apathy.
+We spend $5 trillion per year on employee turnover, $200 billion per year on the phenomena of presenteeism, where employees show up to work, but we see losses in productivity lost to stress, dealing with personal issues at work, absenteeism, and just general apathy.

 What is really intriguing to me is that even with those facts and data in hand we still refer to the management of people rather than things as soft skills, and most graduate business degree programs barely address leadership, communication and interpersonal skills.